inflearn logo

 Lecture Environment

-This course does not include the Linux installation process and focuses on how to use the vi/vim editor in an already prepared Linux environment.
+The Linux installation process is not covered.
+This course focuses on learning how to use the vi/vim editor in an environment where Linux is already installed.

 Course Curriculum